outsidedav/swift/backend/serverless.md

 What is serverless?
 The serverless development pattern refers to application development where server-side logic is run in stateless containers that are event-triggered, ephemeral (lasting for a single execution), and fully managed by a third party.
 This paradigm, also known as Functions as a Service (FaaS), is where the developer provides a stateless function that can be triggered and executed without explicitly provisioning or managing a server.

-By abstracting away the infrastructure and frameworks necessary for server-side development, serverless architecture allows developers to focus on building their application and writing code to run reactively to change data.
+By abstracting away the infrastructure and frameworks necessary for server-side development, serverless architecture allows developers to focus on writing code to run reactively to change data.

 IBM's FaaS offering, [{{site.data.keyword.openwhisk}}](https://console.bluemix.net/openwhisk/), strives to provide a seamless, server-side development experience without needing any specialized server-side knowledge.
 By using serverless technology, you can quickly develop scalable backend solutions to meet practically any workload demand without the need to provision resources ahead of time.
 For applications that have unpredictable load patterns or high server down time, {{site.data.keyword.openwhisk_short}} can be an excellent cloud solution with improved performance, and its "pay for what you use" system helps to decrease costs.